dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/data_types/timestamp.md

 ## Calendars

 The [ICU extension](../../extensions/icu) also supports non-Gregorian calendars using the `SET Calendar` command.
-Note that the `INSTALL` and `LOAD` steps are only required if the DuckDB client does not bundle the ICU extension.
+Note that the `INSTALL` and `LOAD` steps are only required if the DataMiner client does not bundle the ICU extension.

 ```sql
 INSTALL icu;